Wondering what breed of horse has the best temperament? Get to know the best no-drama, gentle giants.

 - Seek adventure: While the Morgan is a calm breed, their naturally high head carriage and enthusiasm for anything new have them eager to set out on the trail.
 Even in the show ring, they are calm while majestic.

 Some Morgan horses are bred for the show ring and are hotter than others in the breed.
 Similar to the Quarter Horse, you need to evaluate all horses as individuals and find one with the quiet temperament you desire.

 Eager to Learn More?
 Visit American Morgan Horse Association.

 Having a calm horse is key, but you might be wondering Do Horses Actually Like Being Ridden?

 The Appaloosa was bred by the Nez Perce Indian tribe in the Northwest.
-The Nez Perce raised many horses, and were known as excellent horseman.
-Their tribe used the horses for hunting buffalo and to move around the plains.
+The Nez Perce raised many horses and were known as excellent horsemen.
+Their tribe used horses for hunting buffalo and traveling across the plains.

 Learn why Appaloosas made our list of the 11 Best Breeds for First Time Horse Owners.

 Approximately 10% of the Appaloosas bred by the Nez Perce were spotted, and their colorful coat patterns had many fans.
 People referred to them as the Palouse horses, after the Palouse River in Northern Idaho.
 The name became Appaloosa over time.